Endocrine, Gallbladder, Hernia and General Surgeon

 2. The middle layer (layer 2) is a flat waterproof dressing.
 You can shower with it on and then pat it dry.
 It may last 10 days but you might also need to change it once or twice.
 The fewer times it is changed the better as it reduces the risk of a minor wound infection.

-The best way to manage pain relief is to take it before the pain develops or becomes present enough to reduce your mobility or make you feel unwell.
-If you don’t actively try and control this lipoma surgery can be painful.
+The best way to manage pain relief is to take the pain relief before the pain develops or becomes present enough to reduce your mobility or make you feel unwell.
+If you don’t actively try and control this, lipoma surgery can be painful.
 If you do actively manage this then recovery from lipoma surgery should be reasonably straightforward.
-To maximise your post surgery comfort and recovery we advise that before the anaesthetic wears off you start taking the pain medication prescribed to you on your discharge before leaving hospital.

 Paracetamol